AlexYouXin/Explicit-Shape-Priors/README.md

-### This is the official pytorch implementation of "Learning with Explicit Shape Priors for Medical Image Segmentation".
+This repo is the official implementation for: [Learning with Explicit Shape Priors for Medical Image Segmentation](https://arxiv.org/abs/2303.17967)